ericmbernier/SirIsaac/README.md

 If you reuse any of the assets that I did not create please give credit where credit is due.

-The game itself if built ontop of FlashPunk, and the Advanced Platforming Engine found on its forums.
-I have also utilized other snippets of code from these forums, including the awesome transition effects seen scattered throughout.
+The game itself if built ontop of FlashPunk by Chevy Ray, and the Advanced Platforming Engine by Noel Berry.
+I have also utilized other snippets of code from the FlashPunk forums, including the awesome transition effects seen scattered throughout.
 I do not take credit for any of this code.

 -Eric Bernier